 - Features: Bank backing, integration with BMO accounts

-- Hands-off investing — no decisions required
+- Automated investing — no active decisions required

 - Automatic rebalancing maintains target allocation

-- Lower cost than traditional advisors (1%+)
+- Generally lower cost than traditional advisors

-- Removes emotional decision-making
+- May reduce emotional decision-making

 Cons to Consider